dhershman1/kyanite/README.md

 ## Key Features

 - Purely Functional, this was a big thing for me I wanted it to be easy to use functional system but also I wanted everything to be completely pure.
-I am happy with the results.
+Making use of piping, and transducers to boost performance
-- Emphasis on single type utility functions, all of the functionality is (Theroetically) based around accepting a single data type (String, Array, Object, Number) doing what it does, and giving you back a result.
+- Emphasis on single type utility functions, all of the functionality is (Theroetically) based around accepting a single data type doing what it does, and giving you back a result.
 Making it reliable and stable while also staying lightweight
 - Everything is curried!
 Setup static in one spot and then pass the rest of the dynamic data in later.
-- The library is completely modular, allowing you to bring in single functions for use!
-Making it super easy to only use the stuff you need or the stuff you want.
+- Data last ideaology

 ## How To